BogomolovAl/White-book/Ideas.md

 5. To oblige documentation translators to explain every intention in their words or issue back that they don't understand what does "these and these thoughts" stand for.
 They *must* understand every single idea.
 It would also improve English documentation, would make it more user-friendly.

 6. Short housewifes-friendly (OK, IT-related busy people-friendly) version of Ethereum White Paper as poster/presentation.

+7) We should do something against cybersquatters - in Twister (P2P analogue of Twitter) accounts @microsoft, @google, @dropbox, @linux, @gnu, @apple were registered immediately.